 - Steam the fresh produce in the steamer basket or my favorite steamer until it is very soft.
+You can also use your Instant Pot.
 Reserve the cooking liquid for blending.

 - Blend the steamed produce until it’s smooth.
 You can add filtered water or the cooking liquid (or breastmilk/formula) if needed.